MobleyLab/benchmarksets/README.md

 ## Changes not yet in a release
 - Updates to README.md to reflect publication of Annual Reviews version
+- Updates to README.md to reflect availability on eScholarship
+- Update to paper to reflect migration to eScholarship rather than bioRxiv

 ## Manifest

-* paper: Provides LaTeX source files for the manuscript as submitted to bioRxiv (reformatted from the version submitted to Ann.
+* paper: Provides LaTeX source files and final PDF for the current version of the manuscript (reformatted from the version submitted to Ann.
 Rev. and with 2D structures added to the tables); images, etc. are also available in sub-directories, as is the supporting information.
 * input_files: Host-guest structures and simulation input files for the host-guest benchmark sets proposed in the paper (provided by Jian Yin from the Gilson lab)